The-Social-Proof-Foundation/docs/getting-started/whitepaper.md

 # Whitepaper

 {% hint style="info" %}
-The technical whitepaper will be released alongside our testnet launch on April 3rd, 2025.
+The technical whitepaper will be released alongside our testnet launch on **April 3rd, 2025**.
 In the meantime, we encourage you to explore our documentation to learn about our platform's core features, architecture, and technical specifications.

-Stay tuned for the full whitepaper release!
 {% endhint %}